bonevbs/bonevbs.github.io/_pages/software.md

   - /software.html
 ---

 I enjoy writing software and making it available, so it may benefit others.
 Some projects that are publicly avaiable and which I am proud of are listed here.
-A full list is available on [my GitHub page](https://github.com/bonevbs).
+A complete list is available on [my GitHub page](https://github.com/bonevbs).

 ## HssMatrices.jl